 In 2011, Kyprianou guided eight Georgia team members to the Nationals as the Lady Bulldogs swept the triple jump at the SEC Indoor and Outdoor Championships.
 He had four All-Americans during the 2011 seasons.
 Six of Kyprianou's student-athletes qualified for the 2010 NCAA Championships.
-His crew has accounted for 47 new or improved spots in the indoor and outdoor school record books and has recorded five SEC titles and three school records.
 Kyprianou led his group to score a combined 46 points at the 2011 and then again at the 2012 SEC Outdoor Championships.

 Internationally, Kyprianou had Tommy Barrineau compete at the 2011 European Cup and World University Games in the multi-events and he led Shakeema Welsch to an indoor USATF triple jump title.
 In fact, Kyprianou had four different athletes qualify for four different 2010 national teams.

-Kyprianou has also developed Georgia into a "decathlon/heptathlon powerhouse" of sorts in his short tenure.
+Kyprianou has continued to develop Georgia into a "decathlon/heptathlon powerhouse" of sorts in his tenure.
 Cory Holman exploded for a school record score of 5,873 points in the heptathlon to take sixth and earn an All-America certificate at the 2012 NCAA Indoor Championships.
 A year earlier, All-American Michael Ayers scored 7,903 points to finish sixth in the decathlon at the 2011 NCAA Championships as Georgia joined Texas as the only schools having two decathletes at the national meet.

-In the pole vault, Caleb Ebbets took off for a personal-best mark of 17 feet, 5 ½ inches in 2012 to complement Leleux's immense success in the event.
+In the pole vault, Caleb Ebbets took off for a personal-best mark of 5.32m (17-5.50) in 2012 to complement Leleux's immense success in the event.

 Following the 2012 season, former Lady Bulldog Kat Majester finished fifth in the pole vault at the 2012 Olympic Trials, narrowly missing a berth to the Olympic Games in London.
 Kyprianou has steered Majester, who is still new to the sport, to a current personal-best height of 14-5.25.

 In 2010, Barrineau shattered his own school record in the heptathlon twice to capture an SEC title in the event - a first for the Bulldog men in the history of the program.
-Also two years ago, Holman, competing in the multi-events for the first time, set an SEC Championships record in the high jump (7 feet, 1 ¾ inches) and finished third at the league meet.
+Also two years ago, Holman, competing in the multi-events for the first time, set an SEC Championships record in the high jump (2.17m, 7-1.75) and finished third at the league meet.

-Other individual highlights under Kyprianou's watch included Lucie Ondraschkova advancing to the 2010 NCAA Outdoor Championships as a freshman before having a personal-best score of 3,995 points in the pentathlon to take second at the 2011 SEC Indoors; Majester shooting from 12-8 to 13-11.25 in the pole vault and advancing to both NCAA meets; John Smith soaring to a one-foot PR of 17-1 and earning runner-up honors at 2010 SEC Outdoor Championships; and Aaron LaGarde reaching new heights in both the long jump (25-5.25) and the triple jump (52-7.50), and also qualifying for the 2010 USA Championships.
+Other individual highlights under Kyprianou's watch included Ondraschkova advancing to the 2010 NCAA Outdoor Championships as a freshman before having a personal-best score of 3,995 points in the pentathlon to take second at the 2011 SEC Indoors; Majester shooting from 3.86m (12-8) to 4.24m (13-11.25) in the pole vault and advancing to both NCAA meets; John Smith soaring to a one-foot PR of 5.20m (17-1) and earning runner-up honors at 2010 SEC Outdoor Championships; and Aaron LaGarde reaching new heights in both the long jump (7.75m - 25-5.25) and the triple jump (16.04m - 52-7.50), and also qualifying for the 2010 USA Championships.

-On the professional circuit, Kyprianou serves as the strength coach for high jumper and former Lady Bulldog Levern Spencer, who has a PR of 6-6, and Welsch, who is a four-time USA women's triple jump champion with a best of 46-11.
+On the professional circuit, Kyprianou has served as the strength coach for high jumper and former Lady Bulldog Levern Spencer, who has a PR of 1.98m (6-6), and Welsch, who is a four-time USA women's triple jump champion with a best of 14.30m (46-11).

-Kyprianou also served as a guest speaker at the 2012 USTFCCCA Convention and at the High Performance Congress in Cyprus, Greece, in December 2009.
+Kyprianou also served as a guest speaker at the High Performance Congress in Cyprus, Greece, in December 2009.
 He was also a jumps clinician at the Florida High School Coaches Association.
 Kyprianou's latest article printed in the magazine `Techniques' was featured in two different languages and highlighted some of Kyprianou's methods of developing athletes.
 He has written numerous technical articles for several track and field publications including the USTFCCCA magazine "Techniques" and the Estonian site "Decathlon2000."

 In his inaugural season with the Bulldogs, Kyprianou helped Barrineau break his own school record in the heptathlon.
 Kyprianou also saw two of his heptathletes score at the SEC Championships before having a pair tally points for the Bulldogs at the outdoor conference meet.

 A pair of pole vaulters also experienced immense success under Kyprianou's guidance in 2009.
-Adam Sarafian advanced to the NCAA Outdoor Championships, clearing 17-2.75, and took fourth at the NCAA East Regional.
-In her final year of competition, Julianne Toto exploded for a enormous personal-best mark of 13-5.25 to advance to the East Regional.
+Adam Sarafian advanced to the NCAA Outdoor Championships, clearing 5.25m (17-2.75), and took fourth at the NCAA East Regional.
+In her final year of competition, Julianne Toto exploded for an enormous personal-best mark of 4.09m (13-5.25) to advance to the East Regional.